IVERIC bio (NASDAQ:ISEE) Upgraded at BidaskClub

-BidaskClub upgraded shares of IVERIC bio (NASDAQ:ISEE) from a hold rating to a buy rating in a research note published on Saturday, BidAskClub reports.
+BidaskClub upgraded shares of IVERIC bio (NASDAQ:ISEE) from a hold rating to a buy rating in a report issued on Saturday morning, BidAskClub reports.

-Several other equities research analysts also recently issued reports on the stock.
-Zacks Investment Research downgraded shares of IVERIC bio from a buy rating to a hold rating in a research note on Wednesday, September 30th.
-Credit Suisse Group started coverage on shares of IVERIC bio in a research note on Thursday, August 13th.
-They set an outperform rating and a $13.00 price target on the stock.
-Three investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and a consensus price target of $10.58.
+ISEE has been the subject of several other reports.
+Credit Suisse Group started coverage on shares of IVERIC bio in a research report on Thursday, August 13th.
+They issued an outperform rating and a $13.00 target price for the company.
+Zacks Investment Research lowered shares of IVERIC bio from a buy rating to a hold rating in a research report on Wednesday, September 30th.
+Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and an average target price of $10.92.

 IVERIC bio Company Profile